Joe Pera: Early life

-Joe Pera was born in Buffalo, New York and raised in the suburb of Amherst.
+Joe Pera was born in Buffalo, New York, and raised in the suburb of Amherst.
+Pera became interested in comedy from an early age, he has stated that his father and both sets of grandparents would joke around a lot and have had a large impact on his type of comedy.
+While he was in high school he and his friend would regularly write jokes, and they would burn CDs with their favorite stand-up bits.
+During his teenage years he took a comedy course taught by Saturday Night Live writer Alan Zweibel.

 He studied film at Ithaca College, where he competed in and won the college's stand-up competition three times.
 Pera graduated from Ithaca College in 2010.
 He moved to New York City to pursue comedy and participated in open mic nights as often as possible.

 Career

 Known for his slow, "grandfatherly" delivery and his penchant for wearing sweaters, Pera created the Adult Swim Infomercials Joe Pera Talks You to Sleep.
 This was followed by an appearance on Late Night with Seth Meyers, and another stand-alone Adult Swim special titled Joe Pera Helps You Find the Perfect Christmas Tree.
 Thanks to the success of those programs (all produced by Chestnut Walnut, founded by him and Conner O'Malley), Pera developed a television series for Adult Swim, which premiered on May 20, 2018, titled Joe Pera Talks with You.
 The show lasted for 3 seasons with Pera starring as a fictionalized version of himself, addressing the audience about seemingly mundane, everyday topics.
-In a interview Pera stated “Each episode is a quiet rumination on the beautiful mundanities of everyday life, I think part of the reason the show is so effective is that it tempers its kindness with brutal honesty.”
+In an interview Pera stated “Each episode is a quiet rumination on the beautiful mundanities of everyday life, I think part of the reason the show is so effective is that it tempers its kindness with brutal honesty.”
 The show has received critical acclaim, with much of the praise going towards the show's unique tone and writing.
 The A.V.
-Club's Erik Adams wrote that "It’s a particular type of funny, of the soft-spoken, deadpan, and disarming type that Pera practices onstage and on the talk-show circuit.
-However on July 7, 2022 Pera announced that the show had been canceled, to many fans disappointment.
-After the announcement many tributes were made in the shows honor, writing for Collider, Chase Hutchinson stated “Pera made something that was truly and brilliantly one-of-a-kind.”
+Club's Erik Adams wrote that "It’s a particular type of funny, of the soft-spoken, deadpan, and disarming type that Pera practices onstage and on the talk-show circuit."
+On July 7, 2022, Pera announced that the show had been canceled.
+After the announcement many tributes were made in the show’s honor, writing for Collider, Chase Hutchinson stated “Pera made something that was truly and brilliantly one-of-a-kind.”